isDanielWang/isdanielwang.github.io/_pages/about.md

                             Supervised by <a href="https://scholars.cityu.edu.hk/en/persons/antoni-bert-chan(4f4a27a4-fd63-4ee5-b64e-4e34b764027a).html">Prof. CHAN Antoni Bert</a>
                             <br>
                            <a href="./files/PA-2-clustering.pdf">pdf</a> | <a href="https://github.com/isDanielWang/CS5487-Programming-Assignment-2-Clustering-/blob/main/Report.ipynb">report</a> | <a href="https://github.com/isDanielWang/CS5487-Programming-Assignment-2-Clustering-/blob/main/cluster.py">code</a>
-                          <p>In this programming assignment, I implement and test several clustering algorithms (K-means, EM-GMM, Mean-shift) on both synthetic and real data and examine how each method performs on diﬀerent conﬁgurations of data with only basic libraries.</p>
+                          <p>In this programming assignment, I implemented and tested several clustering algorithms (K-means, EM-GMM, Mean-shift) on both synthetic and real data and examined how each method performs on diﬀerent conﬁgurations of data with only basic libraries.</p>
                         </td>
                     </tr>
                   <tr>